Ultra-diluted gas transmittance revisited: The smeared gas transmittance

 The transmittance is the product of $1-G\,P_v(o_n)$, see Eq.~(\ref{TREquation}).
-The sum of its components is always constant $\sum (1-G\,P_v(o_n))=const$.
-But it doesn't guarantee the value of the product is constant because:
+The sum of its components is always constant $\sum (1-G\,P_v(o_n))=const$ as shown above.
+However, the constant sum doesn't guarantee the product is constant:

-It shows that even \textit{for closed systems with mass conserved, the transmittance may change}.
-In general, the transmittance depends on how the distribution is divided.
-This division depends on i) the shape of the probability distribution and ii) the width of the detector.
+It shows that even \textit{for closed systems with mass conserved, the transmittance may change} because mass conservation depends on a sum (of some elements), but transmittance depends on a product (of the same elements).
+In general, the transmittance depends on how the distributions are divided.
+This division depends on i) the shapes of the probability distributions and ii) the width of the detector.

 The shape of the normal distribution depends only on its standard deviation.
-For $r\,\sim\,stdev$ or $r<stdev$, the detector size $r$ has a significant influence on the individual product components values.
-Thus on the value of the product and the measured transmittance.
+The detector size $r$ significantly influences the individual product components values for either $r\,\sim\,stdev$ or $r<stdev$, influencing the product and, finally, the measured transmittance.

-In the classical case, for well-located ideal gas particles and macroscopic detector, we have $stdev\,\ll\,r$.
-This way, all non-zero probability always gets to some single chunk.
-It may be any chunk, but only one Eq.~(\ref{TREquation}) product component gets not equal to 1.
-It doesn't matter which one, the product doesn't change.
-In this case, detector size can't affect the transmittance measurement.
-It explains why we don't observe such dependence in classic systems.
+In the classical case, for well-located (ideal gas) particles and macroscopic detector, we have $stdev\,\ll\,r$.
+This way, all non-zero probability of a particle always gets to one chunk making all elements of the product of Eq.~(\ref{TREquation}) equal to 1, except one element.
+The only element less than 1 determines the value of the entire product.
+The product doesn't change upon changing $r$ because there will always be only one such element.
+So, in this case, detector size can't affect the transmittance measurement.
+It explains why we don't observe transmittance dependence on detector size in classic systems.

 This analysis applies to any number of particles ($N$).
 For even $N$ the $o_n$ substitution leading to Eq.~(\ref{TRUnfold}) should be just slightly different.

 Fig.~(\ref{fig:transmittancesChart}) shows the dependence of transmittance on the standard deviation for the measurement with a fixed size detector.
 The following section describes the chart details.